Misterblue/opensim-docker/README.md

 that is available at
 [OSCC19 Dockerizing OpenSimulator](https://www.youtube.com/watch?v=-EnTepHqLA4) .

-This is organized into building *images* and *config*s for those images.
+This is organized into building *images* and having *config*s for those images.
 The model is for one to build a Docker image with one of the [OpenSimulator] images in it and, at runtime, choose one of the embedded configurations to run it with.
 The [OpenSimulator] "image" is a built version of the source